 As its name suggests, commercial property insurance covers the actual physical location of the business property from property damage and things like fire, flood, hurricanes and theft.
-Property insurance business coverage also protects inventory, equipment and other property inside the building.
-It must be noted, however, that some property coverage exclusions may apply based on location of the business property.
+Commercial property insurance business coverage also protects inventory, equipment and other company property inside the building.
+It must be noted, however, that some property insurance coverage exclusions may apply based on location of the business property.
 For example, if your office is in a flood-prone area, you may be expected to purchase a separate flood policy.
 Though it is often grouped with property protection, casualty shields owners from loss and damage to assets that occur during regular operations.

 4. Workers Compensation

 Most states require that your company carries workers compensation insurance also known as workers comp, but it depends on how many employees you have, what type of business you are in, as well as other factors.
 Workers comp insurance is important because it helps to protect the employee and the employer, especially with lost income.
 Since most every large and small business needs workers compensation insurance to cover work related injuries, as it is required by law in most states, you may need to check with your state’s governing body as provisions vary by state, to learn about the exact requirements as they apply to your company.
 However, even if you are exempt from carrying this coverage, you should consider getting this type of insurance anyway even small businesses with no directors and officers.
 Even in so-called “safe” environments like corporate offices, employees can still be hurt from slips and other accidents.
 Having this business insurance coverage will make sure to protect your employees and your bottom line, in addition to lost income.

 5. Professional Liability

-Professional liability coverage is an important type of business insurance to have.
-This insurance protects against loss or damage if you make an error in providing professional services that result in injury, property damage, or some other type of loss for your customers.
+Professional liability insurance coverage is an important type of business insurance to have.
+This insurance helps to protect against loss or damage if you make an error in providing professional services that result in bodily injury, property damage, or some other type of loss for your customers.
 For example, professional liability insurance may cover you if you are fixing an air conditioning unit and a piece of equipment is broken off.
 Professional liability insurance may also cover bad advice given during a consultation that results in a loss for the customer.
-The specifics depend on the type of policy and company you own.
+The specifics of liability coverage depend on the types of insurance policies and the company you own.

 6. Commercial Umbrella